Any curriculum enquiries can be directed to:

 - Every lesson every day is good or better

-- High quality CPD for all staff
+- High quality CPD is provided for all staff

 Assessment

-- Checks on progress take place formally at set intervals through the year and informally throughout the school day
+- Checks on progress take place formally at set intervals through the year and informally throughout the school day.

-- Analysis of progress data shows that student underperformance is rare, but addressed where found
+- Analysis of progress data shows that student underperformance is rare, but addressed where found.

-Assessment opportunities follow the following format:
+- Assessment opportunities adhere to the following format:

-- Students’ bespoke Flight Path is used to track the progress of individual students and determine expected outcomes from different starting points
+- Students’ bespoke academic ‘Flight Path’ is used to track the progress of the learner and determine expected outcomes from different starting points.

-- Our Assessment Mapping highlights the range of accreditations available and how they relate to each other
+- Our assessment mapping highlights the range of accreditations available and how they relate to each other.

 Impact